 - OPTION B: Add a FEW sample resources to your Bb site.
 If you have already developed a working Blackboard site but would like to have easy access to some basic resources, you can take a look at our Minimalist Site Outline and then follow the directions on this handout to install a set of basic instructor resources (about Collaborate, Discussions, and other basic tools) that are part of the Minimalist Site directly into your Blackboard course.

-Stearns Center is currently offering a self-paced course, open to all faculty and instructors during Summer and Fall 2020.
+Stearns Center is currently offering a self-paced course, open to all faculty and instructors.
 Once you enroll, you can work through the modules in order, or you can skip to specific sections that will help you with your current course design.
 The course has an “Ask a Question” discussion forum staffed by Stearns Center and is supported by office hours (see above) and by ITS support through email@example.com.

 - Online Course Development Primer provides the basic guidance for creating an asynchronous online course.